MasaLubbadeh/DOSProj/README.md

 # Bazar.com: A Multi-Tier Online Book Store
+*This is the report for both Part 1 and Part 2.*

 ### Distributed and Operating Systems
 **Bazar.com - The World's Smallest Book Store**

-"This is the report for both part1 and part2"

 Bazar.com is a simple, multi-tier online bookstore designed as a distributed application.
 This project demonstrates a RESTful microservices architecture, with separate components for catalog management and order processing.